-As with any weight loss procedure or regime, proper diet is extremely important after the placement of the gastric balloon system to ensure success.
+As with any weight loss procedure or regime, a proper diet is extremely important after the placement of the gastric balloon system to ensure success.
 Here we will go over the recommended gastric balloon diet, starting with the requirements immediately following the procedure, then transitioning to a healthy diet that can bring long-lasting results when adhered to.

-Important Note: For each phase of the diet, it is recommended you stay on at least 3 – 5 days.
+Important Note: For each phase of the diet, it is recommended you stay on for at least 3 – 5 days.
 Depending on your ability to transition to the next phase, the time may vary for each phase.
 You will want to make sure your body feels comfortable before moving to the next phase of the diet.

 If consuming juice, it needs to be 100% fruit juice (no added sugar), and it needs to be diluted 50/50 with water to reduce sugar intake.
 If consuming a large amount of tea, alternate or stick with decaffeinated versions such as herbal teas to reduce the chance of dehydration.
-Tea is also acidic, so if you experience heartburn or acid reflux, discontinue drinking.
+Tea is also acidic, so discontinue drinking if you experience heartburn or acid reflux.

 - 100% fruit juice (no added sugar) – clear juice (apple, white grape, cranberry) – dilute 50/50 with water